Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

-Is the M.S. in QA/RA a terminal degree?
+Is the M.S. in RA and QA a terminal degree?

 Many graduates have expressed interest in continuing their education after they’ve received the MS degree.
-While the MS in QA/RA still remains a terminal degree, we’ve developed advanced certificates in both quality assurance and regulatory affairs.
+While the MS in RA and QA still remains a terminal degree, we’ve developed advanced certificates in both quality assurance and regulatory affairs.

 To receive an application for this program, please call 267.468.8560.